✓ Updated February 2026

 Essential Travel Tips

-While credit cards are widely accepted in larger establishments, always carry some Euros for smaller shops, market stalls, and local bakeries.
-You'll find ATMs readily available, but it's good practice to have cash on hand for spontaneous purchases, especially when exploring the markets.
+While credit cards are widely accepted in hotels and larger restaurants, always carry some Euros in cash for smaller shops, market stalls, and local bakeries.
+You'll find ATMs readily available, but it's good to have backup for spontaneous purchases.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.